Fast model-based clustering of partial records: Methodology

 \subsubsection{An AECM algorithm for parameter estimation}

-We now design an AECM algorithm for maximum likelihood estimation of all the model parameters $\bm{\Theta} = \{\bm{\mu}_1, \bm{\Sigma}_1, \nu_1, \dots, \bm{\mu}_K, \bm{\Sigma}_K, \nu_K\}$ assuming the complete data likelihood in \eqref{eq:ll}.
-The AECM approach differs from a general EM approach by breaking down an iteration via partitioning the parameter space, and cycling through the partition by alternating between updating each block of parameters in an conditional maximization step (CM-step) and reevaluating the Q-function in the E-step.
-When the data are fully observed, our approach reduces that of \citet{andrews18} for general dispersion matrices.
+We now design an AECM algorithm for maximum likelihood estimation of all the model parameters $\bm{\Theta} = \{\bm{\mu}_1, \bm{\Sigma}_1, \nu_1, \dots, \bm{\mu}_K, \bm{\Sigma}_K, \nu_K\}$ assuming the complete data log likelihood function in \eqref{eq:ll}.
+The AECM approach differs from a general EM approach in that it breaks down each iteration by partitioning the parameter space into blocks, and cycles through the partition by alternating between updating each block of parameters through a conditional maximization (CM-step) and an E-step.
+For fully observed data, our approach reduces to that of \citet{andrews18} for unconstrained dispersion matrices.